gohugoio/hugo/content/templates/section-templates.md

 Templates used for section pages are *lists* and therefore have all the variables and methods available to [list pages][lists].

-## Adding Content to Section Templates
+## Adding Content and Front Matter to Section Templates

 To effectively leverage section page templates, you should first understand Hugo's [content organization](/content-management/organization/) and, specifically, the purpose of `_index.md` for adding content and front matter to section and other list pages.

 ## Section Template Lookup Order